SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 > **10.7 Facilitate orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well-managed migration policies**
 >
-> 10.7.1 Recruitment cost borne by employee as a proportion of montlhy income earned in country of destination
+> 10.7.1 Recruitment cost borne by employee as a proportion of monthly income earned in country of destination
 >
 > 10.7.2 Number of countries with migration policies that facilitate orderly, safe, regular and responsible migration and mobility of people
 >